CoffeeIsLife87/OpenRGB-python-FX/README.md

 ## Todo

-* Add matrix zone support for some effects (rainbow wave and gradcycle)
+* Add matrix zone support for some effects (rainbow wave and gradcycle) (included in chase wave)

 * Smooth out some of the effects (rainbow wave)